data-apis/array-api/latest/_sources/API_specification/creation_functions.md.txt

 -   **dtype**: _Optional\[ &lt;dtype&gt; ]_

     -   output array data type.
 If `dtype` is `None`, the output array data type must be inferred from `fill_value`.
-If it's an `int`, the output array dtype must be the default integer dtype; if it's a `float`, then the output array dtype must be the default floating-point data type; if it's a `bool` then the output array must have boolean dtype.
+If the fill value is an `int`, the output array data type must be the default integer data type.
+If the fill value is a `float`, the output array data type must be the default floating-point data type.
+If the fill value is a `bool`, the output array must have boolean data type.
 Default: `None`.

+        ```{note}
+        If `dtype` is `None` and the `fill_value` exceeds the precision of the resolved default output array data type, behavior is left unspecified and, thus, implementation-defined.
+        ```

 -   **device**: _Optional\[ &lt;device&gt; ]_